Newborn Starter Kit - 3 Nappies

 Waterproof lining - no need for anything extra

 Gusset which helps keeps the poop inside the nappy and helps with those poo-explosions

 Pre-washing before use helps increase the absorbency of your nappies.
 Follow the washing instructions below and repeat up to three times.

 After use, knock any solids into the toilet (or remove the biodegradable liner if you have used one).
+Fold back the laundry tabs to prevent the hook and loop sticking to other fabrics.
 Put the used nappy in the nappy bucket until wash day.
 (You don't have to worry about solids until baby starts weaning - newborn poo is water soluble and can go straight into the wash.)

 It can help to put the nappies on a cold rinse before washing as this ensures all the solids have been washed away before the washing cycle.

 Your nappies can be washed at 60°C, although may parents find 40°C is sufficient.